-A Gastric Sleeve is often also recommended as an option to individuals who are limited logistically from attending regular follow-up visits for band adjustments or those who would prefer to undergo a permanent (irreversible) procedure and not be obligated to indefinite maintenance issues following surgery.
+A Gastric Sleeve is often also recommended as an option to individuals with logistical limits to attending regular follow-up visits for band adjustments, or for those preferring to undergo a permanent (and irreversible) procedure and not be obligated to ongoing maintenance following surgery.

 Advantages of a Gastric Sleeve

-- Volume of the stomach is reduced yet all intestinal connections are maintained
+- Volume of the stomach is reduced while all intestinal connections are maintained

 - Limited concerns regarding nutritional deficiencies following surgery

-- Does not result in dumping syndrome (as with gastric bypass)
+- Does not result in complications like "dumping syndrome" and malabsorption (as with gastric bypass)

-- Single stage process means no further surgery is needed to complete the procedure
+- This procedure means no further surgery is needed to complete the process